 March was Distracted Driving Awareness Month in the province of British Columbia.
 As a result, police stepped up their distracted driving enforcement throughout Metro Vancouver in order to crack down on offenders.

 In addition, March hails in the introduction of stiffer fines for those caught breaking the law.
 Specifically, a driver caught twice in a three year period will receive up to $2,000 in fines as well as points.

 This makes the new fine a staggering $750 more than the previous one.

-Not only will repeat offenders incur this enormous fine, but additional offences could mean a revoked license.
+Not only will repeat offenders incur this enormous fine, but additional offences could mean a revoked licence.
 They may not be able to drive for 3 months up to year.